SiFTW/MitchellLabWebsite/content/home/hero.md

  # label = 'We believe a good group is a diverse group, so applications are particularly welcome from those under-represented in computational biology.'
 +++

-**The Mitchell Lab is hiring**
+**Welcome to the Mitchell Lab**

-Welcome to the Mitchell Lab.
 We're tackling cancer with systems biology, in the beautiful city of Brighton, UK.